1. The atmosphere is the envelope of_____________.

 Explanation: It measures direct solar radiation.

-32. The heating of atmosphere is mainly due to:
+32. The heating of atmosphere is mainly due to_____________.

 A) Direct sunlight